effectivehomeoffice/effectivehomeoffice.com/webcam-position/README.md

 ### Best-Practice: Communication on eye-level

 The third person looks directly into the camera positioned right above their external monitor, allowing communication on an equal basis.
 Communication on an equal basis is paramount being successful as a distributed team.
-Anyone who has ever participated in an on-site meeting by telephone knows that you only receive half of the information and practically no non-verbal information.
-One is a second class participant in such meetings.
-That’s why effective video conferences require the discipline that everybody has to dial in separately – even if some are co-located.

 <script async defer src="https://cdn.simpleanalytics.io/hello.js"></script>